 Network security is the process of protecting networks against potential threats.
 It includes software and hardware designed to detect and block malicious agents.
 Securing networks also extends to access control, network organization, and security policies.

 Networking security is closely related to cybersecurity and information security.
 Cybersecurity guards against digital threats.
 InfoSec focuses on data protection.
-Both feed into protecting network infrastructure against outside threats.
+Both feed into protecting a single computer connected to the network infrastructure against outside threats.

 Network security matters because data and apps need protection.
 Businesses depend on reliable access to workloads and databases.
 However, they must secure confidential data from external observers via information security techniques.
 A well-thought-out security strategy balances access and protection while also meeting compliance goals.